psarakish/Galaxy-Clustering/README.md

 ### *Selection of galaxies*

-To find the galaxy subset with the known cluster labels, a series of data selection techniques were applied on the catalogs mentioned above.
+To find the galaxy subset with the known cluster labels (`Clusteringdata.csv`), a series of data selection techniques were applied on the catalogs mentioned above.

 * Through [TOPCAT (Tool for OPerations on Catalogues And Tables)](https://www.star.bris.ac.uk/~mbt/topcat/) all HECATE galaxies were cross matched with the galaxies of the other catalogs.

 * The resulted galaxy subset was refined by applying velocity based filtering criteria.

-A total of **11517** HECATE galaxies were found to be part of well known nearby clusters or groups and were involved in the **semi-supervised** method proposed. (`Clusteringdata.csv`)
+A total of **11517** HECATE galaxies were found to be part of well known nearby clusters or groups and were involved in the **semi-supervised** method proposed.

 ###  *Distance Metric*

 Each galaxy was characterized by four features: `RA`, `DEC`, `Redshift` and `cluster_label`.
-To determine the pairwise distances for every galaxy pair, a custom distance function was created, adapted for spherical coordinates:
+To determine the pairwise distances for every galaxy pair, a custom distance function was created, adapted for spherical coordinates (`Distance_metric.py`):

 $$
 D = \sqrt{r^2 + r'^2 - 2r r' (\sin\theta \sin\theta' \cos(\phi - \phi') + \cos\theta \cos\theta')}